Annie Leibovitz: Pirelli calendar

 In 2015, Leibovitz was the principal photographer for the 2016 Pirelli calendar.
 Leibovitz took a drastic shift from the calendar traditional style by focusing on admirable women as opposed to sexuality.
 The calendar included Amy Schumer, Serena Williams, and Patti Smith.
 Leibovitz had previously worked on the 2000 calendar.

+IKEA

+In 2023, Leibovitz was commissioned by IKEA to "create a series of 25 portraits that illuminate the nuances of 'life at home'."

+Crystal Bridges: Annie Leibovitz at Work

+Running from Sept.
+16, 2023-Jan.
+29, 2024, the Crystal Bridges Museum of American Art hosted "Annie Leibovitz at Work", an exhibition of more than 300 images encompassing more than 50 years of Leibovitz's career.
+Vogue magazine called the show "a sweeping retrospective of 300 photographs taken by Leibovitz throughout her illustrious career.
+The works on display range from celebrity portraiture to images from the pages of Vogue and Vanity Fair to indelible moments in history like the Apollo 17 launch and Watergate.
+In one room, a table piled high with photo books is paired with a set of cheeky Polaroid snaps of policemen who have ticketed Leibovitz over the years for driving too fast in her '63 Porsche on California's Highway 5.
+With the prints pinned up on the first two sections of gallery walls in a strikingly relaxed format, the show feels akin to a tour of her studio."

 Controversies

 Queen Elizabeth II photoshoot

 In 2007, the BBC misrepresented Leibovitz's portrait shooting of Queen Elizabeth II to take the Queen's official picture for her state visit to Virginia.
 This was filmed for the BBC documentary A Year with the Queen.
 A promotional trailer for the film showed the Queen reacting incredulously to Leibovitz's suggestion ("less dressy") that she remove her tiara, stating "less dressy?
 What do you think this is?"
 This cut immediately to a scene of the Queen walking down a corridor, telling an aide "I'm not changing anything.
 I've had enough dressing like this, thank you very much."
 The BBC later apologized and admitted that the sequence of events had been misrepresented, as the Queen was in fact walking to the sitting in the second scene, not storming off from it like the BBC implied by presenting the scenes in that order.
 This led to a BBC scandal and a shake-up of ethics training.
 However, a 2015 article in The Times contradicts this story.
 It stated that the Queen was both incredulous at being asked to remove her crown as "no-one tells her what to do" and insulted, as the item was only a tiara.